backdrop-contrib/slick/README.txt

 - Boxed split
   Caption and image/media are split half, and have edge margin 0 60px.

+- Grid
-- Grid, to create the last grid carousel.
-Use slidesToShow > 1 to have more grid combination, only if you have considerable amount of grids, otherwise 1.
+  Only reasonable if you have considerable amount of slides.
   Avoid variableWidth and adaptiveHeight.
 Use consistent dimensions.
   Choose skin "Grid" for starter.
-  Uses the Foundation 5.5 block-grid, and disabled if you choose your own skin not name Grid.
+  Uses the Foundation 5.5 block-grid, and disabled if you choose your own skin not named Grid.
 Otherwise overrides skin Grid accordingly.
+  This has been around before core provides Rows option.
+  Configurable via Views UI.

 - Rounded, should be named circle
   This will circle the main image display, reasonable for small carousels, maybe